phv2312/MF_AXA/README.md

 founder = SplitCoordFounder()

 # running
-split_coord, area, direction = founder.process(, direction=None) # you can specify the direction ['h','w'] to get more accurate result
+split_coord, area, direction = founder.process(im, direction=None) # you can specify the direction ['h','w'] to get more accurate result

 if direction == 'w':
     col = split_coord